alishahussain/team2/_posts/2023-11-27-progress-check.md

 - Added hex, bin, dec, converter
 - Improved all games, added a "generate new" button and made sure upon an incorrect answer the correct answer was provided in guessing games
 - Fixed hex portion of converter, it wasn't converting correctly
+- Added 2 more levels of diffculty to the binary memory game.
+- Also added a hover hint.
+- The cards became a lot more random and no longer had a pattern.